Lokalise illustration for localization issues

 Comments

-The simplest way of giving some general context is by using key comments.
+The simplest way of providing some general context is by using key comments.
 To add a comment for any key, click on the “Comments” button just below its name, as below:

 After pressing this button, you will see a simple text box where you can add any comments as needed.
-For example, to explain where this translation key will be displayed, whether the translation should be formal or informal, etc.
+For example, you can explain where this translation key will be displayed, whether the translation should be formal or informal, etc.

 Screenshots

-As the old saying goes: a picture is worth a thousand words.
-Therefore, showing how and where exactly the text is to be displayed is very convenient.
+As the old saying goes, “a picture is worth a thousand words.”
+Therefore, showing exactly how and where the text is to be displayed is very useful.
 Lokalise enables you to upload screenshots and link them to translation keys.
-Moreover, you can enable automatic key detection: this feature will try to recognize text on the uploaded image and link these portions of text to existing keys.
+Additionally, you can enable automatic key detection.
+This feature will try to recognize text on the uploaded image and link these portions of text to existing keys.

 After the keys have been linked to the screenshot, the corresponding images will appear under each key.
 The chosen area will be highlighted on the image, showing where exactly the text is located, for instance: